denten-books/plain-text/support/book-proposal/proposal.md

 nothing but a "pure sequence of character codes."
-In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] As a frame of mind, it indicates a preference for human-readable input and output streams of data, for computational tools that are simple and elegant, and for open systems that are transparent to the user.
+In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] As a frame of mind, it indicates a preference for human-readable input and output, for computational tools that are simple and elegant, and for open systems that are transparent to the user.
 The book unfolds a history of and an argument for plain text.
 In making my case, I argue that "other information" routinely embedded in all forms of contemporary textuality includes much more than instructions for "font size" and "paragraph justification."
 Increasingly, devices that mediate literary activity encode specific models of governance and control.

 The central concern of the book is to dispel the illusion of verisimilitude between text on paper and text on the screen.
 The words may look the same, but